-On one hand, atomic energy offers a clean energy alternative that frees us from the shackles of fossil fuel dependence.
-On the other, it summons images of disaster: quake-ruptured Japanese power plants belching radioactive steam, the dead zone surrounding Chernobyl's concrete sarcophagus.
+To some, nuclear energy offers a clean energy alternative that frees us from the shackles of fossil fuel dependence.
+To others, it summons images of disaster: quake-ruptured Japanese power plants belching radioactive steam, the dead zone surrounding Chernobyl's concrete sarcophagus.

 But what happens inside a nuclear power plant to bring such marvel and misery into being?
 Imagine following a volt of electricity back through the wall socket, all the way through miles of power lines to the nuclear reactor that generated it.
 You'd encounter the generator that produces the spark and the turbine that turns it.
 Next, you'd find the jet of steam that turns the turbine and finally the radioactive uranium bundle that heats water into steam.
 Welcome to the nuclear reactor core.

 The water in the reactor also serves as a coolant for the radioactive material, preventing it from overheating and melting down.
-In March 2011, viewers around the world became well acquainted with this reality as Japanese citizens fled by the tens of thousands from the area surrounding the Fukushima-Daiichi nuclear facility after the most powerful earthquake on record and the ensuing tsunami inflicted serious damage on the plant and several of its reactor units.
+In March 2011, TV viewers around the world learned what happens when the cooling system suffers a catastrophic failure.
+Japanese citizens fled by the tens of thousands from the area surrounding the Fukushima-Daiichi nuclear facility after the most powerful earthquake on record and the ensuing tsunami inflicted serious damage on the plant and several of its reactor units.
 Among other events, water drained from the reactor core, which in turn made it impossible to control core temperatures.
 This resulted in overheating and a partial nuclear meltdown [source: NPR].

 In this article, we'll look at just how a nuclear reactor functions inside a power plant, as well as the atomic reaction that releases all that crucial heat.